TheInvalidNonce/TheInvalidNonce.github.io/_posts/2018-05-22-code_challenge_remove_empty_fields_from_a_json_object.markdown

 ```

 Here I started out by using the ES6 for loop construct that allows you to loop through an object.
 In this iteration, I went through the object and began by checking if an object's value `obj[i]` contained a `null` value or an empty string or an empty string with one whitespace character.

+This is a good start, until you realize that this only works for items nested one level deep.
+All of the nested invalid items are not being removed.
+This is a quickly becoming a problem

+The philosophical question of how does one iterate though an object when you don't know how deeply nested its key/value pairs can be pretty abstract to think about when first understanding the fundamentals of programming.